JakubOnderka/PHP-Parallel-Lint/doc/syntax-error-callback.md

      */
     public function errorFound(SyntaxError $error){
     	// Return new SyntaxError with custom modification to FilePath or Message
-    	// Or return completely new SyntaxError extending the original one... return new SyntaxError(
+    	// Or return custom implementation of SyntaxError extending the original one... return new SyntaxError(
     		$error->getFilePath(),
     		$error->getMessage()